 Tip: If you have already got a bit excited and deleted all the lines, you can use XEDGES (Extract edges) to create polylines from a vertice.

-Now that the house is looking pretty solid.
-Join me next week when I show you how to make a window from a low-quality engineering drawing.
+Now that the you see how easy modeling in 3D is, why not join me next week when I show you how to make a model from a low-quality engineering drawing.

 Don’t have BricsCAD yet?